 You will be prompted to verify your citizenship or residency status.

 If you have a current passport or citizenship certificate, you can complete this step instantly when you enrol.

 If you use other documentation, you will be asked to email a scanned copy or photo of your document using your RMIT student email account.
 You will receive an email when you can continue to enrol - usually this will take up to 48 hours, but it may take longer during our busiest times.

-Got an enrolment information session?
+Do you have an enrolment information session?

 If yes, stop here.
 After your session, you can complete the remaining steps to finalise your enrolment.

 If eligible, and you’re enrolling in an eligible program of study, you’ll now be prompted to indicate whether you want to opt-in or opt-out of a VET Student Loan.

 If you opt-in and apply for a VET Student Loan, you’ll need to submit your application via the government eCAF portal.